KoBeWi/Godot-Instance-Dock/README.md

 ![](Media/ReadmePaint.gif)

 When you enable Snap, the editor will display a basic grid near the cursor and the instance will be snapped to the grid.
+With snap enabled you can also paint continuously.

 ![](Media/ReadmeGrid.png)